Start an Application

 - Props and costumes are not permitted.

 - Auditions must be individual presentations.
-Other students may not perform with auditionee.
+Other students may not perform with the auditionee.

 - In the performance category, students may perform two contrasting selections (two monologues or one monologue/one song) or one selection (monologue or song).

 - A special session will be held for students who wish to audition in technical theatre.
 This session is usually held on Friday during the supper break.
 (Supper is provided for the students and college reps during this audition time.)

 - Tech entrants must have a display or portfolio of theatrical work.
 The display should include examples of the student's own work.
 The student needs to show what they have created, and not just what their school has done.
 Student portfolios should include at least one of the following: set designs, models, costumes, costume renderings, lighting plots, sound cues or created audio, promptbooks, CAD designs, PowerPoint or short videos of your work, pictures of design work, renderings, posters, programs, etc.

 - Each student auditioning in the area of technical theatre will be assigned tablespace to present his or her portfolio.

 - Technical theatre auditionees will make their presentations several times to teams of college/university representatives.
 The representatives will visit each table for the presentations.